What Not to Do During Divorce in North Carolina: The 10 Biggest Mistakes That Can Cost You Everything

 Resuming cohabitation at any point during North Carolina's mandatory 1-year separation period resets the entire 365-day clock back to zero under N.C.G.S. § 50-6.
 North Carolina requires spouses to live in separate residences for 12 continuous months before either party can file for absolute divorce, and at least one spouse must intend the separation to be permanent.
 No exceptions exist, even when both spouses agree on every term.

 This is one of the most common divorce mistakes in North Carolina.
 Courts interpret "resuming cohabitation" broadly.
 Spending a few nights at the marital home, moving back in temporarily for financial reasons, or sharing a residence during holidays can trigger a full reset of the separation requirement.
-The separation period under N.C.G.S. § 50-6 adds 12 months minimum to every North Carolina divorce timeline, making it one of the longest mandatory waiting periods in the United States.
+The separation period under N.C.G.S. § 50-6 adds 12 months minimum to every North Carolina divorce timeline, making it one of the longest no mandatory post-filing waiting periods in the United States.

 Isolated incidents of sexual relations during the separation period do not necessarily reset the clock, but they create evidentiary complications.
 Courts distinguish between brief encounters and resumed cohabitation, but proving the difference requires testimony that most spouses find uncomfortable.
 The safest approach is to maintain completely separate households throughout the entire 365-day period.
 Keep your lease, utility bills, and separate mailing address as documentation.